sendgrid/docs/content/docs/ui/sending-email/editor.md

 1. Locate the tag you want to add to your email and click the **copy** icon.
 1. Paste the tag into the module.

-The data that populates your substitution tag will come from the information you have stored about each contact.
-You can manage this information on the [Marketing Campaigns Contacts page](https://mc.sendgrid.com/contacts).
+The data that populates your substitution tag will come from the information you have stored about each contact as well as any data you pass to the template using our APIS.
+You can manage your contacts' data on the [Marketing Campaigns Contacts page](https://mc.sendgrid.com/contacts).

 In addition to the following reserved fields that are available on all contacts by default, you can add your own [Custom Fields](https://mc.sendgrid.com/custom-fields) with Marketing Campaigns.
 When building Marketing Campaigns designs, your Custom Fields will be available in the **Tags** tab of the editor.
 For information about managing these fields, see our [Custom Fields]({{root_url}}/ui/managing-contacts/custom-fields/) documentation.
 If you add a substitution tag, and the data is unavailable on a contact for that tag, the tag will not be rendered in the final email.